 Structural

-The AWS intake is not part of the original dam and was installed in 2020 using precast reinforced modular concrete piers that sit on an underwater foundation slab and that are passively anchored to the original structure.
-The project will install equipment on the forebay deck of the AWS ntake using post installed chemical anchors.
+The AWS Backup System intake is not part of the original dam and was installed in 2020 using precast reinforced modular concrete piers that sit on an underwater foundation slab and that are passively anchored to the original structure.
+The project will install equipment on the forebay deck of the AWS Backup System intake using post installed chemical anchors.
 Underwater construction is not expected.
 The existing handrails will be modified to provide equipment clearance and protection.

 Electrical and Controls

 Electrical supply to the equipment will be from a 480V 3φ Motor Control Center (MCC) FCQ7 in the dam service gallery near the AWS intake at EL 168.0.
 The equipment controls will be internal and provide automatic or manual operation of the cleaning brush over the entire intake surface.
-External level sensors across the AWS trashracks will be added to provide feedback to both the brush controls and the external plant controls about the differential across the trashracks for planning cleaning operations, and tie into the Fish SCADA system by using the existing PLC cabinet located in the service galley near MCC FCQ7.
-Pertinent Data
+External level sensors across the AWS trashracks will be added to provide feedback to both the brush controls and the external plant controls about the differential across the trashracks for planning cleaning operations, and tie into the Fish SCADA system by using the existing PLC cabinet located in the service galley near MCC FCQ7..

 Survey Datum & Control